 Duomo di Napoli (Cattedrale di San Gennaro)

-The most important cathedral in Naples is dedicated to San Gennaro, the patron saint of the city.
+Naples’ most important cathedral is dedicated to San Gennaro, the city’s patron saint.
 The story behind it is fascinating:

 The Blood Miracle of San Gennaro: